 The U.S.-based International Dark-Sky Association, or IDA, founded in 1988, defines light pollution as an inappropriate use of artificial light at night.
 It says too much artificial light at night can have adverse impacts on public health and wildlife, and contributes to climate change.

-Fifty-five percent of the world’s population lives in cities, according to the United Nations, and that share was projected to grow to 68 percent by 2050.
+Some 55% of the world's population lives in cities, according to the United Nations, and that share was projected to grow to 68% by 2050.